corrode/corrode.github.io/content/drafts/async.md

 It is an enormous effort to replicate the standard library and it is not clear to me if it is worth it.

-Even if it _were_ a drop-in replacement, I would still question the value of it.
+Even if it _were_ a drop-in replacement, I'd still ponder its actual merit.
 Rust is a language that values explicitness.
 This is especially true for reasoning about runtime behavior, such as allocations and blocking operations.
 The async-std's teams proposal to ["Stop worrying about